 Allopathic and osteopathic medical scholars MUST complete a primary care National Health Service Corpsapproved residency prior to beginning service or be subject to the damages provision described in Breaching the National Health Service Corps Scholarship Program Contract.
-For allopathic and osteopathic medical scholars entering postgraduate training in 2024-2025, the approved residencies are accredited programs in:
+For allopathic and osteopathic medical scholars entering postgraduate training in 2025-2026, the approved residencies are accredited programs in:

 Postgraduate Training Years

 Family Medicine 3 or 4 years

 General Internal Medicine 3 years

-Postgraduate Training Years

 General Pediatrics 3 years

 Obstetrics-Gynecology 4 years

-General Psychiatry (including Child and Adolescent Psychiatrists; Avoors
+General Psychiatry (including Child and Adolescent Psychiatrists; Avears

 Substance Use Disorder Psychiatrists) 4 years

 Internal Medicine/Family Medicine 4 years

 Internal Medicine/Pediatrics 4 years

 Family Medicine/Psychiatry 5 years

 Internal Medicine/Psychiatry 5 years

-Rotating internship with a request to complete a residency in one 1 voor
+Rotating internship with a request to complete a residency in one

-of the above specialties (Doctors of Osteopathic Medicine only) 1 year
+of the previously listed specialties (Doctors of Osteopathic 1 year

+Medicine only)

-The National Health Service Corps Scholarship Program may approve, on a case-by-case basis, and consistent with the needs of the National Health Service Corps, additional postgraduate training not listed above.
+The National Health Service Corps Scholarship Program may approve, on a case-by-case basis, and consistent with the needs of the National Health Service Corps, additional postgraduate training not listed in the previous table.

 Physicians are required to use their best efforts to enter an approvable residency program by July 1 of their graduation year either through the residency match process or outside the match process.

-Allopathic and osteopathic medical students who are unable to commit themselves to primary care postgraduate training in any of the above-listed approved residencies are advised not to apply for participation in the National Health Service Corps Scholarship Program.
+Allopathic and osteopathic medical students who are unable to commit themselves to primary care postgraduate training in any of the approved residencies listed in the above table are advised not to apply for participation in the National Health Service Corps Scholarship Program.